Tom Zhu: Elon Musk's right-hand man at Tesla - KESQ

 Tesla’s China boss does not embody a flashy lifestyle.
 He lives in a low-cost public rental home, paying a monthly rent of less than 2,000 yuan ($290), as it is close to the sprawling Shanghai factory.

 Living close to work is “quite convenient,” Zhu said in the interview.
-He also car pools with colleagues and starts work at 6 in the morning, often staying beyond midnight.
+He also car pools with colleagues and starts work at 6 or 7 in the morning, often staying beyond midnight.

 He also revealed that he texted Musk regularly, discussing issues at work or plans for the future, which Zhu said made him “feel extremely excited.”